This webpage sets out when and how we use your personal information that you or others provide to us.

 We rely on your consent to handle your personal information in this way.
 If you do not provide us with the personal information we request from you for customer services purposes, we may not be able to fully answer your queries.

-When you have expressed an interest in PJEA or Tycoon in Schools
+When you have expressed an interest in PJEA, PJF courses or the Tycoon Enterprise Competition

 This section applies if you have opted in to receive marketing communications from us, or if you are a business professional who has not opted-out of receiving marketing communications from us.